 Embry-Riddle Aeronautical University offers one of the best degrees for intelligence analysis with its BS in Global Security & Intelligence Studies (GSIS).
-Students enrolled in Embry-Riddle Aeronautical University’s baccalaureate degree in intelligence offers three academic tracks from which to select – the security operations management track, the integrated security & intelligence track, and the Chinese Track where student spend a summer in China during their sophomore and junior years.
-This undergraduate intelligence degree program requires students to complete 122 semester credits to graduate.
+Students enrolled in Embry-Riddle Aeronautical University’s baccalaureate degree in intelligence offer three academic tracks from which to select – the security operations management track, the integrated security & intelligence track, and the Chinese Track where students spend a summer in China during their sophomore and junior years.
+This undergraduate intelligence degree program requires students to complete 122-semester credits to graduate.

 Embry-Riddle Aeronautical University is a multi-campus institution of higher education that specializes in aerospace and aviation studies.
 Founded in 1926, Embry-Riddle Aeronautical University’s campuses in Arizona and Florida serve approximately 33,550 students.
 Embry-Riddle Aeronautical University holds the distinction of being the largest accredited school that specializes in aerospace and aviation education.

 Program: BS in Global Security & Intelligence Studies